-• Support Super Photonics Xiamen (SPX), a joint venture between POET and Sanan IC, as an independent company to drive growth in optical transceivers and deliver maximum cash flow to partners.
+Support Super Photonics Xiamen (SPX), a joint venture between POET and Sanan IC, as an independent company to drive growth in optical transceivers and deliver maximum cash flow to partners.
 As our designs for Optical Engines are realized in the form of Alpha samples that provide performance data to potential customers and Beta samples that those customers can test, demonstrating an ability to supply devices in volume is a challenge that must be met.
 The Company has done so through the formation of Super Photonics Xiamen (SPX), a joint venture between POET and Sanan IC, a leading manufacturer of compound semiconductor-based components in China.
 In addition to providing the required investment and ability to rapidly scale manufacturing capacity, as a JV partner, Sanan IC also offers the benefits of being a qualified supplier of lasers for Optical Engines, a company with an outstanding reputation within the industry, and one with a direct presence in the largest market for the Company's products.
-POET's immediate path to commercial success and its ability to generate profits over the longer term are directly influenced by the level of support that it can provide to the newly created joint venture.
+POET's immediate path to commercial success and its ability to generate profits over the longer term are directly influenced by the level of support that it can provide to the joint venture.
+Delivery of samples and subsequent sales of Optical Engines to customers in China, where virtually all optical transceiver module manufacturers are located, will demonstrate the technological viability and market acceptance of POET's designs.
+As large volumes of Optical Engines are produced by SPX, the expectation for rapid scaling of manufacturing to meet customer demand will be confirmed.

-• Continue to engage with industry leaders and incumbents to design, develop and sell devices based on the Optical Interposer.
+· Continue to engage with industry leaders and incumbents to design, develop and sell devices based on the Optical Interposer.
 The POET Optical Interposer is designed to be a flexible platform for the combination or integration of various photonic and electronic components.
-The low cost makes it suitable for applications like

-&lt;sup>1Prescient & Strategic Intelligence, Photonics Market Research Report, 2019 transceivers and automotive LIDAR.
+The low cost makes it suitable for applications like transceivers and automotive LIDAR.
 The compatibility of the Optical Interposer manufacturing process with standard silicon CMOS processing and the ability to construct architectures with substantially lower energy consumption opens up large and critical data processing applications where super high-speed processing is essential, such as integration with next generation switches and artificial intelligence.
 The small size and form factor of the Optical Engines that have been developed by the Company are bound to open new applications and markets where miniaturization is a key element, such as point-of-care medical devices and consumer products.